Northeastern-Electric-Racing/LearningSessions/rust/README.md

 Command line arguments are retrieved via `std::env::args()`

-This function returns a vector of strings
+This function returns a vector of strings that represents the arguments supplied to the application starting at index 1, as 0 is the name of the application itself

+Your task is to parse out the host and port from the arguments, then pass that to a ProxySocket and return the ProxySocket so that the main function is able to use it.